ishanpranav/econ-11-economics-of-global-business/src/problem-set-2.md

 ### Question 3 Part A

-> How has gross domestic product per worker evolved in the two countries?

 __Gross domestic product (GDP) per worker for Brazil and China, 1980–2019.__

 ![GDP per worker for Brazil and China, 1980–2019.](https://github.com/ishanpranav/econ-11-economics-of-global-business/blob/master/images/problem-set-2-3-1.png?raw=true "GDP per worker for Brazil and China, 1980–2019")